-The state of Iowa is under a Public Health Disaster Emergency, which includes a directive that all gatherings of more than 10 people be canceled or moved online until the declaration is lifted.
+The state of Iowa is under a Public Health Disaster Emergency.
 The below information is the most up-to-date and available at the time of distribution and includes college-specific guidelines.
 Please refer to the Iowa State University COVID-19 website frequently for updated information.

 General information regarding CALS undergraduate and graduate student coursework, class registration, support services, Wi-Fi access and employment can be found here.